antaramukhopadhyay/Image-resolution-increase-using-a-pre-trained-GAN-and-image-segmentation-using-K-Means-clustering/README.md

 # Imge-resolution-increase-and-image-segmentation-using-K-Means-clustering
-Creating a high resolution image from one single-molecule microscope image and thereby segmenting the super-resolved image using K-Means clutering
+Creating a high resolution image from one single-molecule microscopy image and thereby segmenting the super-resolved image using K-Means clutering